chynnalew/SpriteAnimation/README.md

 ## Credits

-Partially inspired by Frank Dvorak's "JavaScript Game Development for Beginners: Sprite Animation"
+Inspired by Frank Dvorak's "JavaScript Game Development for Beginners: Sprite Animation"

 Created using the Hana Caraka - Base Character sprite sheets created by the Otterisk (see spritesheets/ReadMe.txt)